 Application closing date: 08/02/2021

 This exciting post-doctoral position will be based at the Centre for Secure Information Technology (CSIT), which is part of our Global Research Institute of Electronics, Communications and Information Technology (ECIT).
 ECIT is one of four Global Research Institutes (GRIs) at Queen’s, which represent world-class research at the University, and are priority areas for growth and investment.
 CSIT is recognised by NCSC as an Academic Centre of Excellence (ACE) in Cyber Security Research, and is also host to the UK Research Institute in Secure Hardware and Embedded Systems (RISE).
 An important aspect of the CSIT research environment is its strong links to industry.
 Over 20 industrial partners, large global companies and SMEs, have committed to supporting the centre through the provision of funding and market intelligence.

-Applications are invited for a Post-Doctoral Research Fellow position to conduct research into the application of advanced machine learning techniques for use in hardware Trojan detection, as part of the EPSRC-funded DeepSecurity project.
+Applications are invited for a 2 year Post-Doctoral Research Fellow position to conduct research into the application of advanced machine learning techniques for use in hardware Trojan detection, as part of the EPSRC-funded DeepSecurity project.
 This project is a core research project of the UK Research Institute in Secure Hardware and Embedded Systems (RISE).
-This post is available for 30 months.
+This post has a funding end date of 31 March 2023.

 The successful candidate must have:

 - 2:1 Honours degree in Electrical and Electronic Engineering/Computer Science/Mathematics (or a related discipline)